tinestaric/tinestaric.github.io/source/_posts/2024-07-10-conference-recap-24.md

 This is probably the most **“under the radar”** event in the BC sphere.
 But it shouldn’t be.
 It’s a fairly small event (if you can call 1250 attendees small) in Portorož, Slovenia, aimed at the **full D365 stack (FO, CE, PP, BC).** It’s a brilliant event!
 Organization-wise, second to none.
 It’s hard to describe what makes it so amazing.
 The attention to detail, the creativity behind the keynote, the fact that MS only gets 5 minutes per product for their sales pitch during the keynote, the location, the food, ... it’s probably just all of the above.

-When sharing everything they did to ensure speakers had a good time, someone summed it up perfectly: *“It’s **not that you expect** that they would do all these things for you, **but they do them anyway**”*.
+When I was sharing everything they did to ensure speakers had a good time, someone summed it up perfectly: *“It’s **not that you expect** that they would do all these things for you, **but they do them anyway**”*.

 If you want to experience an event like no other, this is the place to go.
 But even though, I’m **highly supportive** of this event, there is something to consider when you’re deciding who should attend it.